-It is the responsibility of the person in charge of the program or activity to assure that each participating adult has submitted the required background check request forms and has subsequently received clearance to participate.
-The Associate Vice President for Administration will maintain a roster of individuals who have been cleared to participate and the dates on which a new background check will be required.
+It is the responsibility of the person in charge of the program or activity to assure that each participating adult has submitted the required background check and clearance request forms and has subsequently received clearance to participate.
+The Associate Vice President for Compliance and Risk Management will maintain a roster of individuals who have been cleared to participate and the dates on which new background clearances will be required.

-The background check will be limited to criminal offenses, including, but not limited to, child abuse, for which an individual has been convicted, plead guilty to a felony or misdemeanor, or where such charges are currently pending.
-The University may accept successful documented background clearances from governmental agencies (e.g., School Districts) that have been completed within four (4) years from the start date of employment.
+The background checks will be limited to criminal offenses, including, but not limited to, child abuse, for which an individual has been convicted, plead guilty to a felony or misdemeanor, or where such charges are currently pending.

-A decision not to permit an individual to participate in a program or activity covered by this Policy based on the results of a background check will be made by the Associate Vice President for Administration after consultation with the Senior Vice President for Administration and Finance or others as needed.
+A decision not to permit an individual to participate in a program or activity covered by this Policy based on the results of a background check will be made by the Associate Vice President for Compliance and Risk Management after consultation with the Senior Vice President for Administration and Finance or others as needed.
 The results of background checks conducted under this Policy will be used only for the purposes of this Policy, except that the University reserves the right to take appropriate action with respect to employees who may have falsified or failed to disclose information material to their employment or employment applications uncovered as a result of the background check, including and up to immediate termination of employment.
-Copies of background check reports shall be retained in the Department of Human Resources.
+Copies of background check reports and any clearances or certifications shall be retained in the Department of Human Resources.